All Episodes

 Let me move on and ask you about Senator Sessions.

-Uh, have you seen any evidence at all that there is any Russian influence in our elections that impacted our elections?
+Have you seen any evidence at all that there is any Russian influence in our elections that impacted our elections?

-And I would say that when you look at it, it is the job of U.S. Senators.
+And I would say that when you look at it, it is the job of U.S. senators.

 Yeah.